 What are you doing to end deforestation in your palm oil supply chain?

-We are working towards a deforestation-free palm oil supply chain by the end of 2022.
-As of 2021, 91% of our volumes have been assessed deforestation-free.
+We are working towards a deforestation-free palm oil supply chain.
+As of 2022, 95.6% of our volumes have been assessed deforestation-free.

 Working with our suppliers, we’re improving traceability standards to understand exactly where our palm oil comes from.
 We can now trace over 96% of the palm oil we source back to the mill of origin and 68% to the plantation level.